Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 so question asked on how u have over come from under pressure work? overview :- interviewer was quite impressive with me and he was smiling all the tym finally gave return offer saying that our company is not working on this technology but i will give u a 1 month tym learn aws, devops , maven , docker, seleium , javascript css html with frontend and java any of this 1 technology and come back our company pay you 50000 thousand in hand..this is my guarantee i will provide u a job .
-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.

 2. how to create key similar to MySQL primary key in mongoDb.